FastheDeveloper/ExpensifyAss/README.md

   - A millisecond lag was observed between receiving user input and searching through the list.
   - While this lag was minimal, it had the potential to become frustrating for users over time.
-  - I needed to decide between using the existing TaskList component or creating a specialized component for the Search Screen.
+  - I needed to decide between using the existing TaskList component or creating a specialised component for the Search Screen.

 - Consideration:
   Both options had minimal impact on Code readability, Ease of understanding, Rendering performance, however, I deemed the user experience impact of the lag as significant.